Zoho formally opens Canadian head office in Cornwall to drive further Canadian expansion

 LSP also stressed that the organization of Zoho in Canada is a particularly good fir for the SME market.

-“By design, Zoho is identified as an SME operator, even though we have enterprise customers,” he said.
+“By design, Zoho is identified as an SME operator, even though we have customers,” he said.
 “The SME is completely underserved, and the issue is how do we find them.
 95% of businesses in Canada are small businesses.”

 Zoho’s success in Canada has seen 35% and 15% growth in revenue and customers, respectively, and the company plans to expand the Cornwall office as those numbers rise.